chalsfxx/Ironhack-Midterm-Project/readme.md

 ----------//\\-------------

-do responsive in 3 pages

-fetch

-json, burguer
+things left to do: fetch, json, finish css responsive on projects and contact

+present web in versel